Kanrog/TermWorm/README.md

 Once the script finishes, **refresh your browser tab** (`Ctrl + F5`).
 You will see a new "Linux Terminal" icon in your sidebar.

+## 🔄 Updating TermWorm

+To update TermWorm to the latest version, simply run the one-line installation command again.
+The script will automatically download the newest `ttyd` binary and overwrite your existing configuration files.

+**Note:** Because the script does not interrupt currently running sessions, you must either reboot your printer host or manually run `sudo systemctl restart ttyd.service` to load the updated version into memory.

 ## 🗑️ Uninstallation

 When you are finished configuring your printer and want to secure your host, simply type the built-in shortcut alias right inside your terminal: